Bloom-host/BloomDocs/docs/using_the_panel/2fa.md

 ![console](/using_the_panel/2fa/2.png)

 You are set and fully protected!
-Remember to keep the device near you when you login so can authenticate yourself!
+Remember to keep the device near you when you log in so you can authenticate yourself!

 ---